AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Conclusion and Discussion

 The experimental results on the AUG aerial dataset and the general-domain VG-150 benchmark demonstrate that AeroRAG consistently improves Recall and F1-score over strong multimodal baselines, with the clearest gains observed in dense aerial reasoning tasks.
 A supplementary result on VQAv2 further suggests that the proposed interface remains applicable beyond the aerial setting.
 Taken together, these findings indicate that structured retrieval is a practical way to support grounded visual reasoning across different scenarios.

 More broadly, this work suggests that, for deployment-oriented visual reasoning systems, improving the interface between perception and language reasoning can be as important as scaling the multimodal backbone itself.
 By exposing query-relevant structured evidence to the language model, AeroRAG offers a modular and deployment-friendly alternative to direct dense-token reasoning.
+Despite its effectiveness, the proposed framework has certain limitations.
+Its overall performance inherently depends on the accuracy of upstream scene graph generation, as the results of LLMs rely entirely on the outcomes of scene graph generation, where detection or relation extraction errors may cascade into the downstream reasoning stage.
+Additionally, the current pipeline is restricted to static images and incurs extra computational overhead for structured knowledge construction, which poses challenges for real-time applications.
 In future work, we will explore extensions to dynamic scenes and more efficient retrieval backends for real-time applications.